kputnam/piggly/README.markdown

     -rw-r--r-- 1 kputnam kputnam 1.3K 2010-04-19 14:25 piggly/reports/index.html

-Note the compilation can be slow on the first run, but on subsequent runs it shouldn't need to be compiled again.
+Note the compilation can be slow on the first run, but on subsequent runs it shouldn't need to compile everything again.
 If a file is added or changed (based on mtime), it will be recompiled.

 Piggly can also be run from Rake, with a task like:
     require 'piggly/task'